 Most dieters will notice that since their daily calorie intake is low, so is their grocery bill.
 Normally at the store you will find the brand that is healthiest, and has the most value, but on the HCG diet you must be very picky with the foods you buy, which means you cannot look at price as much as you did before.

 For example, regular ground beef costs less than four dollars a pound, on average, but lean grass-fed beef can be closer to eight dollars a pound.
 Since you can only eat 200 grams of protein daily, this means your beef will only last around two days.
 Stevia is often found at different prices in stores, and does cost more than regular sugar, but the cost isn’t prohibitive.
-Buying fruits and vegetables that are organic will end up costing you more than regular produce, but these are easily found in many stores, including ethnic markets where prices can be lower.
+Adding organic fruits and vegetables to your food list will end up costing you more than regular produce, but these are easily found in many stores, including ethnic markets where prices can be lower.

 While your initial grocery bill may come out to be higher than you thought it would, you also have to remember that you won’t be dining out during your diet, at least you shouldn’t be, which lowers the cost of food.
-If you choose to purchase other supplements during your diet, such as B-12 supplements or other vitamins, your cost could be higher but the health benefits of daily vitamins are worth it for your overall health.
+If you choose to purchase other supplements during your diet, such as B-12 supplements or other vitamins, which you can find at any pharmacy, your cost could be higher but the health benefits of daily vitamins are worth it for your overall health.